Did you know that over 40% of all teams speak two languages, and 22% — five languages? So, chances are that your future

 Poor communication and misunderstanding is the greatest challenge of virtual cross-cultural remote teams.
 Certainly, long-life language education is a way out, but, frankly, it takes an enormous time and effort.

 And you probably need the result right now.
-Text checkers with a built-in language auto language detection can help overcome language barriers in cross-cultural remote teams.
+Text checkers with a built-in language automatic language detection can help overcome barriers in cross-cultural remote teams.

 Misunderstanding as the main challenge of communication in multinational companies